 The speaker did not believe Christians and oral sex should go together.
 Her explanation was exhaustive; God created everything to function in its place.

 Eyes to see, ears to hear, fingers to grasp.
 Get the drift?
 Everything has its fit.
 In case you still miss the point, the private parts of a man are made to fit in a specific place in a woman.

-I don’t know what you think about Christians and oral sex in marriage, but I’ll tell you what I think;
+I don’t know what you think about Christians and oral sex in marriage, but since you are here, I’ll tell you what I think.

 God has given us a lot of liberty in the married bed.
-That does not mean anything goes; our freedom still has boundaries.
+That does not mean anything goes of course; our freedom still has boundaries.

 But when God created intimacy, He did not provide a script to go along with it.
 He left us to figure it out.